theprangnetwork/PSAnimation/README.md

 # PSAnimation
-PSAnimation is a wrapper around Core Animation, designed to allow you to use powerful, layer backed animations in your code, with great syntax and an easy to use interface.
+PSAnimation is an animation framework designed to allow you to use powerful, layer backed animations in your code, with great syntax and an easy to use interface.
+It's also backed by Core Animation, which opens up a ton of possibilites for animations.
+Currently, PSAnimation is pretty basic, it's the animation framework I used in ephemera (http://ephemeraapp.xyz), but it's nice and easy to use.

 # Usage
 PSAnimation is really easy to use.
 Just create an animation object like this: